ampproject/amphtml/extensions/amp-access/amp-access.md

 ### Authorization Endpoint

-Authorization is an endpoint provided by the publisher and called by AMP Runtime or AMP Cache.
+Authorization is an endpoint provided by the publisher and called by AMP Runtime or Google AMP Cache.
 It is a credentialed CORS endpoint.
 This endpoint returns the access parameters that can be used by the Content Markup to hide or show different parts of the document.

 ### Pingback Endpoint

-Pingback is an endpoint provided by the publisher and called by AMP Runtime or AMP Cache.
+Pingback is an endpoint provided by the publisher and called by AMP Runtime or Google AMP Cache.
 It is a credentialed CORS endpoint.
 AMP Runtime calls this endpoint automatically when the Reader has started viewing the document.
 On of the main goals of the Pingback is for the Publisher to update metering information.

 ### Login Page and Login Link